eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- ***Published in top-tier conferences or journals (e.g., FAT\*, NIPS, AIES, ICML, ACL, EMNLP, CVPR, ICCV, SIGKDD, ICDM, ICLR, PAMI, JMLR, TACL, IJCV)***
 	- Open-source implementations of machine learning research projects.
 	- The ideal candidate will have a keen interest in producing new science to understand intelligence and technology and how to apply it safely and fairly in real-world settings.
++ ***Open-source projects that demonstrate relevant skills and/or publications in relevant conferences and journals (e.g. NIPS, ICML, ICLR, CVPR, ICCV, ECCV, ICASSP)***